Dating and HIV

 Wait until after a few dates when you feel comfortable with the person.

-Is one of these more "right" than the other?
-Not really; it's a personal choice.
+Is one of these approaches better than the other?
+Not really -- it is a personal choice.

-Although you might be tempted to wait to disclose your status until after a sexual encounter for fear of rejection or embarrassment, there are several major reasons NOT to do this:
+Although you may be tempted to wait to disclose your status until after a sexual encounter for fear of rejection or embarrassment, there are several important reasons NOT to do this:

-Some HIV+ women find it hard to contemplate dating because they feel less desirable or less appealing than HIV-negative women.
-Remember that there is much more to you than just HIV.
-Don't let your status rob you of your self-esteem or your standards.
-You don't have to settle for being alone because no one will want you, and you don't have to settle for the wrong person.
+Some HIV+ women find it hard to think about dating because they feel less desirable or less appealing than HIV-negative women.
+It is important to remember that there is much more to you than your HIV.
+Your HIV status is not a reflection of your self-worth; try not to let it affect your standards.
+You do not have to "settle" for being alone or being with a person who is wrong for you because you are living with HIV.

-Don't be afraid to have love in your life.
+There is no need to be afraid to have love in your life.
 Look for a loving relationship with a person who wants to be with you for you.
-Sex can also be an important and exciting part of your relationship.
+Sex and being sexy can be important and exciting parts of your relationship.
 If you feel worried or guilty about the possibility of infecting your partner, make sure you know how to protect him or her by practicing safer sex.

-It can be normal to feel ashamed of or embarrassed by your HIV status when dating.
-But if these feelings persist and prevent you from dating, or lead to depression or isolation, seek help.
-Find a support group or therapist; you'll probably begin to feel more enthusiastic about dating and romance before too long.
+Many women feel ashamed of or embarrassed by their HIV status when dating.
+These feelings are normal.
+However, if these feelings last and prevent you from dating, or lead to depression or isolation, it is important to get help.
+You may find a support group or therapist helpful.
+Once you connect with others, you will probably begin to feel more self-confident.
+As you feel better about yourself, you will likely remember how loving you can be -- not just with yourself, but with others.
+And who knows?
+That love might turn into romance before too long.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.